 Angie Lewin was born in Cheshire and studied Fine Art Printmaking at Central St. Martins College of Art and Design before completing a postgraduate degree in printmaking at Camberwell School of Arts and Crafts.
 After working in London as an illustrator she studied Horticulture and then subsequently moved to Norfolk, which prompted a return to printmaking.
 Angie now lives and works in Speyside, Scotland.

+In recent years, her practice has centred around watercolour and she was awarded RWS in 2016.
 Inspired by both the clifftops and saltmarshes of the North Norfolk coast and the Scottish Highlands, she depicts these contrasting environments and their native flora in wood engraving, linocut, silkscreen, lithograph and collage.
-Her still lifes often incorporate seedpods, grasses, flints and dried seaweed collected on walking and sketching trips.
-A Wedgwood cup designed by Ravilious may contain feathers and seedheads.
-An anthology of garden writing published by Merrell, Garden Wisdom, is illustrated throughout by her prints, and author Leslie Geddes-Brown explains:
+Her still life practice often incorporate seedpods, grasses, flints and dried seaweed collected on walking and sketching trips.

 In 2010 Merrell published a monograph, Angie Lewin – Plants and Places.
 As well as designing fabrics and stationery for St Jude’s, which Angie runs with her husband Simon, she has completed commissions for Penguin, Faber, Conran Octopus, Merrell and Picador and has also designed fabrics for Liberty.
 In 2006 Angie was elected to The Royal Society of Painter Printmakers and in 2008 to The Society of Wood Engravers.
 In 2010 she was elected to The Art Workers Guild and in 2016 she was elected to The Royal Watercolour Society.